2018-present: Trainee Clinical Psychologist, University College London.

 My doctoral thesis, under the supervision of Dr. Katharina Wulff, explored the roles of subjective perception and objective markers of sleep (and how these can interact) in the formation of psychiatric symptomatology, with a focus on PLEs.
 Alongside this research, I have also worked in the Oxford Early Invention Service as an Honorary Assistant Psychologist with Dr. Louise Johns, specialising in sleep related complaints in psychosis.

-I have recently completed my PhD and am currently on a Fulbright scholarship at University of Pennsylvania under the supervision of Prof. Phil Gehrman.
-Here I am recruiting patients with first episode psychosis and gathering high resolution data on both their sleep and positive experiences to understand the relationship between the two.
+I have recently completed my PhD and a Fulbright scholarship at University of Pennsylvania under the supervision of Prof. Phil Gehrman and have just begun formal clinical training on the DClinPsy programme (Doctorate of Clinical Psychology) at University College London.

 Sleep, circadian rhythms, and schizophrenia: where we are and where we need to go.

 Cosgrave J. et al, (2018), Curr opin psychiatry, 31, 176 - 182

 The interaction between subclinical psychotic experiences, insomnia and objective measures of sleep.